Carter03/SubwaySuggest/README.md

 ## Temporary Instructions/Docs

 With necessary modules installed, run main.py
 This will open a CV2 camera feed and an HTML page to be shown to customers.
-These windows should be places on seperate monitors: one for customer side, one for employee/management side.
+These windows should be placed on seperate monitors: one for customer side, one for employee/management side.

 SandwichPrefsData.xlsx contains age and gender sub preferences based on collected data.
 This may be modified per location and to add more data points.

 Subdata.xlsx contains sub names, descriptions, and costs.
 This may be modified to include subs added to SandwichPrefsData.xlsx and for restaurant-specific menus.

 More elaborate documentation to be added soon.